Save 1/3 with a digital Network Railcard

 The walk starts at Birling Gap car park, then heads west along the South Downs Way National Trail.
 This traces the coast along to Cuckmere Haven, which has superb views of the Seven Sisters.
 You head north through the 700-acre Seven Sisters Country Park, then cut east through Friston Forest, home to deer, rare butterflies, and lovely shaded trails.
 You then head south through some East Dean countryside before returning to the car park.
 In total it should take 3-4 hours.

 Getting there: The Birling Gap car park is just outside Eastbourne.
 It takes 1h 24m from London to Eastbourne by train, with services departing from London Bridge and Victoria.

 6. Dover to Deal

 This 15.5km walk takes in awesome clifftop views, a number of ancient castles, lovely patches of countryside, and the historic sites of famous Dover and lesser-known Deal.
-You start off by the famous Dover Docks and head towards England's largest castle, the magnificent Dover Castle.
+You start off with the famous Dover Docks and head towards England's largest castle, the magnificent Dover Castle.
 After climbing past the castle you head through White Cliffs Country Park then east to the Victorian South Foreland Lighthouse.

 You then pass through the Pine Gardens towards St. Margaret's Bay, then drop down into Kingsdown and soon arrive at Walmer Castle.
 The final stretch lands you in charming Deal, where you can stroll along the pier on your way to the train station to head back to London.
-Depending on how many white-cliff photo-stops and side trails you take, total walking time should be around 4 hours.
+Depending on how many white-cliff photo stops and side trails you take, the total walking time should be around 4 hours.

 And with that, you have our rundown on the best hikes near London.
 If you're keen on trying any of these treks from the capital, why not start your search for train tickets now?